Yehoshua Rabinovitz: Biography

 Born in Vishneva in the Russian Empire (today in Belarus), Rabinovitz attended high school in Vilnius, and went on to train as a teacher in the same city.
 He worked as a teacher and headmaster, and was a member of the HeHalutz movement.
-He made aliyah to the Mandate Palestine in 1934 and studied in the economics and law school of Tel Aviv University.
-Prior to independence, he worked for Hamashbir Lazarchan, and was involved in the Haganah.
+He emigrated to Mandatory Palestine in 1934 and studied in the economics and law school of Tel Aviv University.
+Prior to independence he worked for Hamashbir Lazarchan, and was involved in the Haganah.

 In 1955 he was elected onto Tel Aviv city council, serving until 1959.
 That year he became Deputy Mayor in charge of Finances, a position he held until becoming mayor in 1969.
 He served as mayor until 1974.
+Rabinovitz was succeeded as mayor by Shlomo Lahat.

 Although not a member of the Knesset, he was appointed Minister of Housing in March 1974 by Golda Meir.
 After Meir resigned, he became Minister of Finance in Yitzhak Rabin's government, serving until 1977.
-In the 1977 elections he was voted into the Knesset on the Alignment's list, but lost his cabinet post as Likud formed a right-wing government.
-His seat was taken by Esther Herlitz.
+In the 1977 elections he was elected to the Knesset on the Alignment list, but lost his cabinet post as Likud formed a right-wing government.

 While attending the funeral of David Horowitz in August 1979, Rabinovitz suffered a heart attack and died from it soon after.
+His seat was taken by Esther Herlitz.